pcengines/apu2-documentation/docs/pin_mapping.md

 ### Important!

-It should be noticed, that the LPC debug holes on apu board are much smaller, so regular pin header will not fir there.
+It should be noticed, that the LPC debug holes on apu board are much smaller, so regular pin header will not fit there.